Frequently Asked Questions

 For more information on distance education we suggest you look at the What is Distance Education? (opens in a new window) page and the Online Courses and Distance Learning – Is it for me? (opens in a new window) page.
 Other information about distance education courses, policies, and enrollment and login instructions are defined the WCC Schedule of Courses (opens in a new window).

 I am ready, how do I Apply Now? (opens in a new window)

 How do I register?

 Registration for an online course is the same as registering for any other course the college offers.
-For admission info, please call 919-735-5151ext 6720 or click here for admissions info.
+For admission info, please call 919-735-5151ext 6720 or visit the Admissions page (opens in a new window)

-Using the Webadvisor, Current students (who are enrolled in courses) can register and pay for classes online using Webadvisorl.
-However, students must meet with their advisor prior to your posted registration date, which will be emailed to you via your WCC Mail.
-To visit the Webadvisor site go to: http://www.waynecc.edu and click Webadvisor link.
+Using the Webadvisor, Current students (who are enrolled in courses) can register and pay for classes online using Webadvisor.
+However, students must meet with their advisor prior to their posted registration date, which will be emailed to you via your WCC Mail.
+To visit the Webadvisor site go to: https://www.waynecc.edu and click Webadvisor link.